esammier/esammier.github.io/README.md

-TickingFeather's personal pages, for quick and easy hosting
+My personal GitHub pages for quick and easy hosting